 Let me give you an example.
 Before the election, I overheard a woman at the gym say that she was so depressed about the election that it was hard to get out of bed in the morning.
 Now, I know electing a president or prime minister is important.
 Leaders face major issues in the U.S. and the world, and that's a worry, but it shouldn't be enough to cause crippling depression.
-I was glad the woman was at least able to get herself to the gym, but her made me wonder if she didn't have her priorities out of order.
+I was glad the woman was at least able to get herself to the gym, but she made me wonder if she didn't have her priorities out of order.
 She was allowing others to encroach on her SOI.
-Even if she was unhappy about what was happening with the election, she still had the control to not let it drag her down.
+Even if she was unhappy about what was happening with the election, she still had the control not to let it drag her down.
 She had choices.
 We all have choices.

-I read two great books by Shawn Achore called Before Happiness and The Happiness Advantage.
+I read two great books by Shawn Achor called Before Happiness and The Happiness Advantage.
 I love sciencey things, so the messages in those books resonated with me.
 They discuss the subject of positive psychology, sometimes called happiness psychology, and were a real eye-opener for me.
 I learned that our brains are wired to give us the ability to choose to be happy.
 I'm sure many of you have heard the saying, “Happiness is a choice."
-I'm not perfect at it all the time by any means, but learning that definitely changed my perspective.
+I'm not perfect at it all the time by any means, but learning that changed my perspective.

 So how do we reclaim and recognize our own SOI?
 We start with ourselves by learning how to choose to be happy.
 I do this by trying to focus on the good things in my life first.
 That doesn't mean living a Pollyanna kind of life.
-We shouldn't, and often can't, just ignore the problems in our lives, but if we start from a positive place, it gives us strength to confront our challenges.
+We shouldn't, and often can't, just ignore the problems in our lives, but if we start from a positive place, it gives us the strength to confront our challenges.

 So, what is your sphere of influence and how can you make it better?
 I'd love to hear, so please your answers in the comments.
 Then, go forth and have a happy day.

 Our book for today is: "The Secret Garden" by Frances Hodgson Burnett.
-The book begins with Mary Lennox, a nine-year-old sickly, snotty little snit of girl living in India with her neglectful parents during the nineteenth century.
-Her life is turned upside down when her parents die of cholera, and she's sent to live with her gloomy uncle, Archibald Craven, who lives in a hundred room manor house on the Yorkshire moors.
+The book begins with Mary Lennox, a nine-year-old sickly, snotty little snit of a girl living in India with her neglectful parents during the nineteenth century.
+Her life is turned upside down when her parents die of cholera, and she's sent to live with her gloomy uncle, Archibald Craven, who lives in a hundred-room manor house on the Yorkshire moors.
 Almost all of the rooms have been closed off.
-One of the servants tells Mary the her Aunt died ten years earlier and that her uncle has been mourning ever since.
+One of the servants tells Mary her Aunt died ten years earlier and that her uncle has been mourning ever since.
 He locked up his wife's garden and buried the key.